craigyjp/Polyphonic-6-note-MIDI-to-CV/README.md

 Still to do:-

-Menus and encoder and a little jumpy, but functional Transpose function would be useful
+Menus and encoder and a little jumpy
+Transpose function would be useful
+Implement push buttons instead of encoder